barrysir/stepmania-parsing-code/README.md

    * Lua code has been commented out
    * `CachedObject<Steps>` has been commented out
    * unused include `#include "Grade.h"` has been commented out
+   * implementation of `Steps::GetNoteDataFromSimfile` has been removed until all the parsers have been implemented
  * `GameState.h`, `GameState.cpp`:
    * very minimal implementation of the class
    * (will probably remove all dependencies on this class in the finished version of this parser)